vivaansinghvi07/database-operations/database/README.md

 # Database

 Abstracts some database information away into a base class so that it can easily be called through other programs.
-To initialize a database, have credentials in a `creds.ini` file, as shown below:
+To initialize a database, have configuration credentials in a `conf.ini` file, as shown below:

 <details>
-<summary>creds.ini</summary>
+<summary>conf.ini</summary>

 ```ini
 [DATABASE_NAME]